 However, some technological advancements are proving to be quite a dangerous hassle for parents since they can effectively expose the privacy of the younger generation.
 Topping the list is the easy accessibility to smart devices and applications, which are exposing kids to growing online threats.

 When we talk about kids and digital threats, we discuss issues like cyberbullying, cyberstalking, catfishing, online sexual harassment, and whatnot.
 As parents, it is our job to protect our kids from online predators, harassers, stalkers, and every other kind of creep that could harm not just the privacy of our kids but also their life.

 Where do we start?
 You may innocently wonder.

 We can start by talking to our kids about the perils of using some social media apps that are widely used by thousands and even millions of users, but they can become dangerous if not used with care.

-When we say dangerous or unsafe social media apps, we don’t mean that the app itself is dangerous.
+When we say dangerous, worst or unsafe social media apps, we don’t mean that the app itself is dangerous.
 What we mean is that the abuse of these apps by people with hidden, deadly motives.